chakri007-kc/scrape_Github/README.md

 ![remove](src/remove.gif)

 # Remove All Users
-## Remove all button clears the all users
+## Remove all button clears all users
 ![remove_all](src/removeall1.gif)